Kattradhu Thamizh

-The film is about an ordinary young Tamil-postgraduate, who becomes a tortured victim of Chennai city's gentrification, fueled by the booming IT industry, slowly losing his mental balance and becoming a psychopath.
-According to Ram, the movie explores what might become of a society, that undervalues the education and practice of arts and humanities.
-The film, though commercially not successful during its release, garnered a cult following later.
+The film is about an ordinary young Tamil-postgraduate, who becomes a tortured victim of Chennai's gentrification, fueled by the booming IT industry, slowly losing his mental balance and becoming a psychopath.
+According to Ram, the movie explores what might become of a society, that undervalues the education and practice of the arts and humanities.
+Although the film was not commercially successful at the time of release, it has since become a cult classic.

 Plot

 Prabhakar (Jiiva) is a Tamil teacher in a private school in west Mambalam area of Chennai, who leads a lonely life in a lodge.
-He is frustrated and even tries to commit suicide, in a system where knowing your mother tongue and teaching it is looked down upon by a society craving for material benefits and imbalance in pay structure.
+He is frustrated and even tries to commit suicide, in a system where knowing one's mother tongue and teaching it is looked down upon by a society craving for material benefits and imbalance in pay structure.

 The narration is mostly in a series of flashbacks.
 Prabhakar, for no fault of his, is at the receiving end, terrorized by cops and on the run after killing a railway booking clerk in a fit of rage.
 He roams all around the country and joins some sadhus, high on pot and also grows his hair long and keeps a shaggy beard.
 Finally, he wants to exorcise the devils within and at gunpoint kidnaps a television anchor Yuvaan-Suang (Karunas), who records his life story, in which he confesses to killing 22 people in cold blood.

-In the flashback, he reveals his past, his upbringing by a Tamil teacher Poobaal (Azhagam Perumal) and his childhood sweetheart Anandhi (Anjali) who later in his life becomes an obsession for him.
+In the flashback, he reveals his past, his upbringing by a Tamil teacher Poobaal Raavar (Azhagam Perumal) and his childhood sweetheart Anandhi (Anjali), who becomes an obsession for him later in his life.
 The love between Prabhakar and Anandhi is shown in flashes when Prabhakar is narrating his story to Yuvaan-Suang.

-Prabhakar, the kid lives in a village.
-He develops a friendship with the neighboring girl, Anandhi.
-Anandhi's family relocates to another place after a few years, after which Prabhakar's childhood is marred by tragic events as he loses his mother and grandparents in an accident.
-His father, a soldier, admits him in a boarding school and leaves.
-There, he bonds with Poobal after some initial mischief.
-Slowly, Prabhakar starts looking upon Poobal as his father.
-Years roll by, and Prabhakar grows into a young man who develops an interest in Tamil, his favourite teacher's subject.
+Prabhakar lives in a village and develops a friendship with a neighboring girl named Anandhi.
+After a few years, Anandhi's family relocates, and Prabhakar's childhood is marred by tragic events as he loses his mother and grandparents in an accident.
+His father, a soldier, enrolls him in a boarding school before leaving.
+There, Prabhakar bonds with Poobal after some initial mischief.
+Gradually, he begins to see Poobal as a father figure.
+As the years pass, Prabhakar matures into a young man with a growing interest in Tamil, his favorite subject taught by his beloved teacher.